appvia/terranetes/docs/terranetes-controller/admin/rbac.md

 ---
 # Kubernetes RBAC

-The following gives some guidance around the suggested roles and permissions in Kubernetes for consumers.
-In all cases, to remove duplication, the permissions are defined as a ClusterRole and bound locally within a namespace.
+The following provides comprehensive guidance on the recommended roles and permissions in Kubernetes for consumers.
+To ensure a streamlined and efficient approach, all permissions are defined as a ClusterRole and bound locally within a namespace.

-1. Create the ClusterRoles used to scoped the `terraform.appvia.io` resources.
+1. Create the ClusterRoles for Scoped `terraform.appvia.io` Resources

 ```yaml
 ---